• ABOUT

 Collections of Isabelle’s work have also been shown in group shows in:

-Isabelle’s work has been featured in an article in Laguna Beach Magazine, March/April 2024 edition, and in print and digital editions of Condé Nast magazines: Vanity Fair, Vogue House and Gardens, GQ, and World of Interiors in 2021 editions.
+Isabelle’s work has been featured in Art Collector Magazine, Laguna Beach Magazine, March/April 2024 edition, and in print and digital editions of Condé Nast magazines: Vanity Fair, Vogue House and Gardens, GQ, and World of Interiors in 2021 editions.

 As a nod to her "other career" and training (and for our local Trojan fans), Isabelle holds a Doctorate Degree in Education Policy, Leadership and Change Management from the University of Southern California (USC).